hugo-ma-alves/n8n-nodes-pihole/README.md

 [npm-downloads-url]: https://npmcharts.com/compare/n8n-nodes-pihole?minimal=true

 This is an [N8n](https://n8n.io/) community node.
-It allows you to use the [Pi-hole](https://pi-hole.net/) [API]((https://discourse.pi-hole.net/t/pi-hole-api/1863)) in your workflow.
+It allows you to use the [Pi-hole](https://pi-hole.net/) API [[1]](https://discourse.pi-hole.net/t/pi-hole-api/1863),[[2]](https://github.com/pi-hole/AdminLTE/blob/master/api.php), in your workflow.

-The Pi-hole API provides read and write operations.
-However, if you want to use the write operations you must create a Credential in n8n and store the Pi-hole API key there.
+Most of the resources provided by the Pi-hole API are read only, for example the ad blocking metrics or the system status.
+To use these endpoints you don't need to create a credential.

+However, if you plan to use the endpoints that can change the Pi-hole system status, for example disabling/enable the ad blocking, you will need to create the credential to access the API.

 Please see bellow which operations are implemented by this node.